Drama

 Here are one or two suggestions to get you started, but consider your own programme of study before you make any firm decisions about your personal Global Issue.
 Whatever you choose, remember a Global Issue must have local relevance, wide impact and be trans-national:

-Written at a time of unprecedented social change, where scientific progress, industrialisation and education made class mobilisation possible, Pygmalion nevertheless depicts a stratified world where everybody knows their place – and knows everyone else’s place too.
-Despite the possibility of dreams coming true, Shaw is careful to show how class, money and rigid social hierarchies more often than not determine a person’s life, future and happiness.
+Written at a time of unprecedented social change, where scientific progress, industrialisation, and education made class mobilisation possible, Pygmalion nevertheless depicts a stratified world where everybody knows their place – and knows everyone else’s place too.
+Despite the possibility of women’s emancipation, Shaw is careful to show how rigid expectations of women persist, and what they do to assert a little agency in spite of society’s restrictions.

 Categories:Drama